mreherefortea/Documents/Best Practices.md

-**The purpose of this guide is provide suggestions and standards for authoring instructions. **
+**The purpose of this guide is provide suggestions and standards for authoring instructions**.

 _The following are standard practice_: